The James Bond Roulette Strategy starts with the bet shown below. There are a few variations of it, and one example is

 What Does Win at Roulette?

-In the simplest terms, you can only beat roulette if you accurately predict the winning number.
+In the simplest terms, you can only win at roulette if you accurately predict the winning number.
 You need to predict where the ball will land.
 I know, duh, right?
 But systems like the James Bond roulette system don’t even attempt to predict the winning number.
 The bets have no logic with relation to the wheel wheel.
 The bets follow a logic on the betting table, which is a scattered representation of the real wheel.
 And what does the betting table have to do with the wheel?
 Nothing.
 Its’ just a place to make bets.

 The majority of roulette systems do not consider the winning number.
 They are more betting systems that use progression bets such as the Martingale roulette system.
 Typical losing systems are merely varieties of the same principles known to fail.
 The James Bond system is no exception.